sillevl/labict-citygame/actual-content-change-this-chapter/hardware.md

 ---

-**In the following parts of "Hardware" we will take a closes look at all these different parts.**
+**In the following parts of "Hardware" we will take a closer look at all these different parts.**